 FODMAPs can cause digestive bloating

 The term FODMAP is an acronym invented by researchers at Monash University in Australia.
 It stands for fermentable oligo-, di-, and monosaccharides and polyols which are short-chain carbohydrates that can be difficult to absorb from the small intestine and cause irritable bowel syndrome (IBS).
 FODMAP-containing foods include wheat, legumes, certain vegetables, and fruit.

 👉🏽Tip: Spelt is a cousin of wheat and a popular wheat substitute.
 Spelt contains gluten but not FODMAPs — so it is easier to digest than wheat.

 Untreated, FODMAP sensitivity can contribute to problems with the microbiome, impair estrogen clearance, and activate mast cells — all leading to inflammation that can worsen period problems such as PMS.

-The solution is usually to temporarily cut back on FODMAPs while at the same time address the underlying cause of FODMAP sensitivity, such as stomach acid medication, underactive thyroid, and small intestinal bacterial overgrowth (SIBO).
+The solution is usually to 1) temporarily cut back on FODMAPs and 2) work on the underlying cause of FODMAP sensitivity, such as stomach acid medication, underactive thyroid, and small intestinal bacterial overgrowth (SIBO).

 Gluten can cause immune dysfunction

 Gluten is not a carbohydrate like FODMAPs and does not cause digestive bloating.
 So, if bloating is your main symptom, refer to the FODMAP section above.

 Gluten is a protein that can cause immune dysfunction, but only in people with gluten sensitivity.

 👉🏽 Tip: Wheat, spelt, rye, barley, and possibly oats contain gluten.
 Rice, corn, millet, quinoa, or potatoes do not contain gluten.

 Gluten sensitivity can take the form of either celiac disease or non-celiac gluten sensitivity.
 Of the two, celiac disease is more severe and can be diagnosed with a blood test.

 Non-celiac gluten sensitivity (NCGS) cannot be diagnosed (or ruled out) by the celiac blood test.

 Gluten-sensitivity does not usually cause digestive symptoms but instead can cause non-digestive symptoms such as: